agilecreativity/ebook_renamer/README.md

 ./bin/ebook_renamer --base-dir ./test/fixtures/ebooks --recursive --commit
 # or short version
 ./bin/ebook_renamer -b ./test/fixtures/ebooks -r -c
 ```

+Note:

+The file will be renamed using the following format `<title>.by.<author(s)>`.`<extension>`
+Also the final file name will be sanitized e.g. any special characters will be
+converted to one dot `.`.

+For example if the title is `Start with Why: How Grate Leader Inspire Everyone to Take Action` and the author is `Simon Sinek` then
+the output will be something like `Start.with.Why.How.Great.Leader.Inspire.Everyone.to.Take.Action.by.Simon.Sinek.pdf` etc.

 ### Sample Usage (from `ebook_renamer --help`)